abajcsy/vision-based-pursuit/README.md

 # Learning Vision-based Pursuit-Evasion Robot Policies

-This is the repository that contains source code for the [project website](https://abajcsy.github.io/vision-based-pursuit/).
+This is the repository that contains source code for the ICRA 2024 paper "Learning Vision-based Pursuit-Evasion Robot Policies".
+For more information, please see [project website](https://abajcsy.github.io/vision-based-pursuit/).

 Please cite:
 ```